simran-sohanpal/fabric-vscode-extension/README.md

 <!---Link to docs with further instructions
 --->
 ## Create a package from a chaincode project
+Coming in a later version.
+See [issue #2](https://github.ibm.com/IBM-Blockchain/fabric-vscode-extension/issues/2)
 <!---Short explanation with code-blocks
 --->
 <!---Screenshot of UI/Video of prototype click-through